 HOUSING OPPORTUNITY CENTER

-During the COVID pandemic, many families and individuals have struggled to pay their rents or mortgages due to loss of income.
-PACE’s Housing Opportunity Center has programs and resources to help people keep their apartments or their homes.
+Many families and individuals are struggling to pay their rents or mortgages due to financial hardship.
+The PACE Housing Opportunity Center has programs and resources to help people keep their apartments or their homes.

 PACE Housing Opportunity Center provides one on one guidance to match programs to individual needs.